 This can happen in such cases like AIDS where antibodies may be present in the blood, but there had never been any symptoms of a disease.

-Another example is fibromyalgia which is a collection of symptoms which are often not very clearly defined.
-In both cases, AIDS and fibromyalgia, the list of symptoms which are attributed to those conditions can change and has been changed over time.
+Another example is fibromyalgia which is a collection of symptoms that are often not very clearly defined.
+In both cases, AIDS and fibromyalgia, the list of symptoms that are attributed to those conditions can change and have been changed over time.

 Misdiagnosis and nocebos

-It can be a self fulfilling prophesy.
+It can be a self-fulfilling prophecy.
 It’s also called a nocebo.

 This is the opposite of a placebo, i.e. you talk yourself into being more sick than you really are, or you talk yourself into being sick even if you are not.